Content Calendar Software for Agencies

 Client Collaboration and Approval

 Share a filtered calendar view with clients so they can see what is coming up, leave comments, and approve content.
-Clients do not need to log in — they get a secure link.
+Clients do not need to log in.
+They get a secure link.
 This replaces the weekly 'here is what we are posting' email with a living, always-current view.

 - Shareable client calendar